Home Care Licensing Changes 2013

 - Become familiar with the new law

-The new licensing requirements that passed in the 2013 legislative session can be found in this document: New Home Care Laws 2013 (with Background) (PDF: 835KB/105 pages)
+All of the new licensing requirements that passed in the 2013 legislative session and updated in the 2014 legislative session can be found in this document: Home Care Laws 2014 (PDF: 2MB/249 pages)

 - Sign up for email notifications